noplacenoaddress/RNMnetwork/README.md

 For all the womans that have been digitally violated in the "Illuminati" network by the digital mafia.

-For all the Catalans womans that have been physically violated for the remote parimutuel betting system.
+For all the Catalans womans that have been physically violated by the remote parimutuel betting system.

 We are not dogs.
 My two little puppies where killed.